lki1354/hdl_projects/digital_clock/README.md

   4. You can count up with key 1.
   5. To go to the next postion press key 0.
 * demonstration video: https://youtu.be/4F-KWqsFQXU

+## lessons learned
+### Highlights
+* combine the different modules to one toplevel and run the working design on the development board
+### Lowlights
+* to simulate, test the toplevel module was hard because the simulation takes a lot of time.
+Create a one second clock from a 50Hz clock takes much time.
+### Future work
+* a short preparation with needs, requirements and a overview of the planned modules (Top Level) is very helpful
+* use small modules which are easier to test and verify the functionality

+## preparatons
+A few preparations are always very important.
+So for this little project the notes and draws are documented in the xxx.pdf.